KyoriPowered/adventure-docs/source/serializer/ansi.rst

 ====
-Ansi
+ANSI
 ====

-The Ansi text serializer is an encoder that converts components to text containing `ANSI escape codes <https://en.wikipedia.org/wiki/ANSI_escape_code>`_, which allows for styled text in a terminal.
+The ANSI text serializer is an encoder that converts components to text containing `ANSI escape codes <https://en.wikipedia.org/wiki/ANSI_escape_code>`_, which allows for styled text in a terminal.
 This can then be used to, for example, output server logs containing components while preserving their color and style.